A Modern Suggestion for the City of Athens?

 The hotel features seventy-nine bright and comfortable rooms, each with its own view of Athens

 In these difficult times, we all crave something fresh and unique, a dose of vibrant colours to help us forget our daily problems.
-My Destination Athens is very happy to bring you just such an escape, a newcomer to the Athens accommodation scene designed to instill a sense of wonder and hope.
+My Guide Athens is very happy to bring you just such an escape, a newcomer to the Athens accommodation scene designed to instill a sense of wonder and hope.

 ‘The New Hotel’ has just opened its doors and now eagerly awaits your visit.
 Its aim is to offer you an unforgettable escape from the stress of everyday life.
 Here you’ll find relaxation, fun, and a unique modern architectural style.
 Although opening in a difficult time for the city of Athens, the hotel has proved so nice that it has already been included in the Conde Nast Traveller Best New Hotels 2012 list.